 As a final note, remember that you don’t always have to leave the memory care facility to make real memories with the person you care about there.
 Sometimes, the best way to enjoy Fort Wayne’s scenic ambiance is to just sit outside on a bench and spend time with your loved one.

-StoryPoint Fort Wayne West, Georgetowne Place and The Village at Inverness are the top-rated Memory Care facilities near Fort Wayne, IN.
+Georgetowne Place, StoryPoint Fort Wayne West and The Village at Pine Valley are the top-rated Memory Care facilities near Fort Wayne, IN.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Memory Care in Fort Wayne is $4,211 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.